xiayeliang83/IE_4495/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yongzhiqu/IE_4495/blob/master/)

 # IE 4495
 This repository contains a collection of Jupyter notebooks that I've developed as tutorials and examples for the IE4495 Machine Learning for System Dynamics and Control course at the University of Minnesota Duluth.
-Some of the python notebooks are recreated based on the codes from Data_driven science and engineering Machine learning, Dynamical systems, and control. http://www.databookuw.com
+Some of the python notebooks are recreated based on the codes from Data-driven science and engineering Machine learning, Dynamical systems, and control. http://www.databookuw.com

 All of the notebooks open in Google's colab Python notebook environment.
 This allows students to edit and run the notebooks without needing to install anything.